 Paula brings 10+ years experience designing, managing and evaluating complex food security and sustainable economic development projects in Africa, Asia and the Caribbean.
 She has a passion for using data to make a difference in decision-making and is inspired by MEL systems that catalyze learning and promote knowledge sharing from the ground up.

 Martina has a unique combination of work experience with humanitarian and development NGOs, the UN and the IT business sector.
 Martina’s eye for detail, sharp mind, and ability to see the whole picture ensures the smooth running of Salanga and its programs.

-Christina has worked for international development and social service organizations in Canada and overseas.
-Christina works on our monitoring, evaluation and learning tool, Kinaki.
+Christina has 10+ years of experience as a project manager and technical advisor for development, humanitarian and social projects.
+Christina brings to Salanga her skills in MEL, project design and proposal development, project management and coordination, reporting, facilitation, and training.
+Christina is the Partnership Lead for Salanga.
 Having worked with many project coordinators, managers and directors, Christina understands the common struggle to produce quality, accurate and timely reports.
 She is passionate about finding ways to make data collection, analysis and reporting more efficient for Salanga’s partner organizations.